Skip to main content

 TypeServer type of the instance

-Private IPVirtual network IP address automatically assigned to the instance
+Default private IPPrivate IP address assigned to the default network interface of the instance

 More features

-Click on the [More] icon of an instance to execute various functions.
+Click the [More options] icon on the instance to execute various features.

-2. In the Instance menu, click on the [More] icon to execute.
+2. In the Instance menu, click the [More options] icon for an instance, then select the desired feature.

-- Switches a stopped or terminated instance to Active state
+- Transitions stopped or shelved instances to Active

 Active

-Associate public IPConnect a public IP to the instance
+Associate public IPLaunch popup to associate a public IP with the instance

 -